 - Digital Workflow

 - Backing up your images

 - Sharing your photographs

 Since this class is all about your computer, you must have enough computer savvy to take it.
-If you are new to a Mac computer or have yet to master it, we strongly recommend that you take Mac 101, which will make your Lightroom class easier to comprehend.
+If you are new to a Mac computer or have yet to master it, we strongly recommend that you take the Mac Basics for Photographers class, which will make your Lightroom class easier to comprehend.